rtreacy87/nvim/wikis/treesitter-wiki/07-troubleshooting-and-optimization.md

 2. Contribute fixes or enhancements via pull requests
 3. Help improve documentation or create tutorials

+## Next Steps

+If you're using Treesitter on Windows, you might encounter some platform-specific issues.
+Continue to [Windows-Specific Treesitter Issues](08-windows-specific-treesitter-issues.md) for detailed guidance on resolving Windows-related challenges.

 ## Conclusion

 Congratulations!
-You've completed all seven guides in the Treesitter wiki series.
+You've completed the main guides in the Treesitter wiki series.
 You should now have a solid understanding of how to:

 1. Understand what Treesitter is and how it works
 2. Install and configure Treesitter in your Neovim setup